 Thus the Tinglits of North West America, the Aborigines of South East Australia, the Maori of Kaikoura, the Mayumba people of West Africa, the Hawaiians, the Polynesians and so many others have been able to forge powerful bonds based on respect and often exchange with these whales over several thousand years.

-- Respect because these whales are considered by the First Peoples, either as members of the family, the Tinglits in particular consider them as such and the fact that they eat their flesh is assimilated to cannibalism, or as divinities, the Hawaiians call them "Koholas" the goddesses of the sea, who are surrounded by an immense sphere of Mana, pure energy, guardian of spirituality.
+These whales are considered by the first peoples either as family members (the Tinglits in particular consider them as such, and eating their flesh is likened to cannibalism) or as divinities (the Hawaiians call them "Koholas", the goddesses of the sea, who are surrounded by an immense sphere of Mana, pure energy, the guardian of spirituality).

 The Lost Caribbean Link